Isiah Kiner-Falefa Player Props: Yankees vs. Rays

 - Kiner-Falefa is hitting .257 with eight doubles, a triple, five home runs and 20 walks.

 - Kiner-Falefa will look to extend his four-game hitting streak.
-He's batting .364 during his last games.
+He's batting .364 over the course of his last games.

-- In 31.1% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (5.4%).
+- In 23 of 74 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.